Food provision, cUlture and Environment in secondary schooLs (FUEL) Study

 Aims of the project

-The aim of the FUEL study is to compare secondary schools legally required to meet the School Food Standards with those that are not legally required to meet the standards.
-We will explore what food is provided and how healthy eating is supported in these two groups of schools.
+The aim of the FUEL study was to compare secondary schools legally required to meet the School Food Standards with those that are not legally required to meet the standards.
+We explored which food was provided and how healthy eating was supported in these two groups of schools.

-We also aim to assess the dietary intake and dental health of pupils, and compare these across the two groups of schools.
+We also aimed to assess the dietary intake and dental health of pupils, and compared these across the two groups of schools.

-In addition we will capture the variation in how the School Food Standards and supporting school food policy are implemented, and explore whether the level of implementation and support for healthy eating is associated with pupils’ dietary intake and dental health.
+In addition, we captured the variation in how the School Food Standards and supporting school food policy are implemented, and explored whether the level of implementation and support for healthy eating is associated with pupils’ dietary intake and dental health.

 Why is this research needed?